PUBLIC ART

 For Completed Projects please check out our Registry.
 Projects in Progress are below.

-• Brookfield Properties is developing a residential tower at 810 Agnes Street and is supporting the design and construction of a park on City-owned land adjacent to the tower.
+• Brookfield Properties is developing a residential tower at 810 Agnes Street and supporting the design and construction of a park on City-owned land adjacent to the tower.
 Funding for this project includes additional contributions for public art to be integrated into the overall design of the park.

 The new park is located at 824 Agnes Street, the former site of the Chinese Benevolent Association (CBA) and in a neighbourhood known as the second Chinatown in New Westminster.
 The Agnes Street Park will celebrate and pay tribute to the municipality’s early Chinese Canadian community as part of an ongoing Chinese reconciliation process.